yugabyte/yugabyte-db/docs/content/faq/architecture.md

 - The above approach obviates the need for any unpredictable background anti-entropy operations as well as need to establish quorum at read time.
 As shown in the [YCSB benchmarks against Apache Cassandra](https://forum.yugabyte.com/t/ycsb-benchmark-results-for-yugabyte-and-apache-cassandra-again-with-p99-latencies/99), YugaByte DB delivers predictable p99 latencies as well as 3x read throughput that is also timeline-consistent (given no quorum is needed at read time).

-YugaByte DB's architecture is similar to that of [Google Cloud Spanner](https://cloudplatform.googleblog.com/2017/02/inside-Cloud-Spanner-and-the-CAP-Theorem.html) which is also a CP database with high write availability.
+On one hand, YugaByte DB's storage and replication architecture is similar to that of [Google Cloud Spanner](https://cloudplatform.googleblog.com/2017/02/inside-Cloud-Spanner-and-the-CAP-Theorem.html) which is also a CP database with high write availability.
 While Google Cloud Spanner leverages Google's proprietary network infrastructure, YugaByte DB is designed work on commodity infrastructure used by most enterprise users.
+On the other hand, YugaByte DB's multi-model, multi-API and tunable read latency approach is similar to that of [Azure Cosmos DB](https://azure.microsoft.com/en-us/blog/a-technical-overview-of-azure-cosmos-db/).

+A post on our blog titled [Practical Tradeoffs in Google Cloud Spanner, Azure Cosmos DB and YugaByte DB](https://medium.com/p/practical-tradeoffs-in-google-cloud-spanner-azure-cosmos-db-and-yugabyte-db-ce720e07c0fd) goes through the above tradeoffs in more detail.

-## Why is a group of YugaByte DB nodes called a `universe` instead of the more commonly used term `clusters`?
+## Why is a group of YugaByte DB nodes called a universe instead of the more commonly used term clusters?

 The YugaByte universe packs a lot more functionality that what people think of when referring to a cluster.
 In fact, in certain deployment choices, the universe subsumes the equivalent of multiple clusters and some of the operational work needed to run these.
 Here are just a few concrete differences, which made us feel like giving it a different name would help earmark the differences and avoid confusion.